 City Year Seattle provides our corps with four full weeks of training, including a hands-on practicum experience, before the school year begins.
 Professional development focuses on tutoring best practices, social-emotional learning, trauma-informed care, and more.

-We also prioritize learning and growing in the topic of race and equity—what we consider our core work.
+We also prioritize learning and growing our race and equity journeys.
 All staff and AmeriCorps members will participate in five race and equity summits throughout the year, which includes race-based affinity groups.
 We believe that to best serve our students and families, this is crucial learning for all of us.

 We also provide career readiness opportunities throughout the year, hosting grad school fairs, resume and interview workshops, and bring in leaders from various sectors to share their experience with AmeriCorps members.
 There are also a number of committees AmeriCorps can apply to join that give you an opportunity to see a different side of the non-profit world and creating programming for CYSKC, such as the race and equity committee, learning and development committee or ambassadors (supporting telling the City Year story to champions and donors in the community).